Homelessness in the San Francisco Bay Area: Housing homeless during COVID-19

-Since the beginning of March in 2020, at the emergence of the COVID-19 pandemic, many non-state actors participated in the housing effort to move unhoused individuals into safe and sanitized shelter-in-place rooms.
+Since the beginning of March 2020, at the emergence of the COVID-19 pandemic, many non-state actors participated in the housing effort to move unhoused individuals into safe and sanitized shelter-in-place rooms.

 COVID-19 Alternative Shelter Program provided temporary shelter for people experiencing homelessness.
 The City used a variety of facilities, including hotels, trailers, congregate sites, and Safe Sleep tent sites.

 Sanctioned encampments

-In March 2021, the city has been housing some homeless persons in tent cities, named “safe sleeping villages,” and also providing them with food, bathrooms, and 24 hour security for a cost of more than $5,000 per tent per month (2.5 times the rent of a median one-bedroom apartment).
+In March 2021, the city has been housing some homeless persons in tent cities, named “safe sleeping villages,” and also providing them with food, bathrooms, and 24-hour security for a cost of more than $5,000 per tent per month (2.5 times the rent of a median one-bedroom apartment).

 Richmond

 Legislative efforts

-In 2017, the Richmond City Council voted unanimously to establish a Richmond city homeless task force.
-This task force attempts to address the rising homeless crisis in Richmond, and develop methods to disrupt the cycle of homelessness.
-As of now there is a list of common themes that the task force wants to work towards addressing, including: Need for more accurate data, community education and engagement, more emergency housing services, long-term housing solutions, mental and behavioral health, and self-sufficiency pathways.
-The City of Richmond has legislation in place to allow homeless to sleep in public without worry of citation when shelters are overcrowded.
+In 2017, the Richmond City Council voted unanimously to establish a Richmond City homeless task force.
+This task force attempts to address the rising homeless crisis in Richmond and develop methods to disrupt the cycle of homelessness.
+As of now, there is a list of common themes that the task force wants to work towards addressing, including: Need for more accurate data, community education and engagement, more emergency housing services, long-term housing solutions, mental and behavioral health, and self-sufficiency pathways.
+The City of Richmond has legislation in place to allow the homeless to sleep in public without worry of citation when shelters are overcrowded.
 Additionally, the City of Richmond has also engaged UC Berkeley students involved in the THIMBY (Tiny House In My Backyard) project with a pilot program for developing a model for six transitional tiny homes to be placed in Richmond.
 This is in-line with developing efforts in the SF Bay Area to use micro-apartments and tiny houses—the Tiny House Movement—in combating the housing crisis.

 Alameda County

-Alameda County is currently investing $83.2 million dollars annually into a range of services oriented towards people experiencing homelessness.
-These services include providing housing and shelter ($46.7 million), health and other related supported services ($14.2 million), creating coordinated entry system ($13.2 million), preventing homelessness ($5.7 million) and outreach services to individuals and families ($4.3 million).
+Alameda County is currently investing $83.2 million annually into a range of services oriented toward people experiencing homelessness.
+These services include providing housing and shelter ($46.7 million), health and other related supported services ($14.2 million), creating a coordinated entry system ($13.2 million), preventing homelessness ($5.7 million) and outreach services to individuals and families ($4.3 million).
 In addition to this budget, Alameda County's 2018-2021 plan includes an additional $90.2 million one-time fund to be utilized over the course of three years.
 Within the 2018-2021 plan, the County Homelessness Council outlined plans to more effectively implement their budget, including servicing neglected areas of the county such as the eastern side of Livermore and some parts of Hayward and San Leandro, increasing coordination across cities, and utilizing new county housing initiatives.